Khloe Kardashian Goes Bare Under Denim Jacket In New Seductive Instagram Snap

 Khloe Kardashian certainly knows how to advertise for her denim brand, Good American.
 The famous sister posted a promo photo for new products available from the fashion line, and Kardashian went all-denim for the snap.
-In the photo, she’s rocking a short, ripped denim skirt, paired with an unbuttoned denim shirt and a denim jacket over-top of that.
+In the photo, she’s rocking a short, ripped denim skirt, paired with an unbuttoned denim shirt and a denim jacket over the top of that.
 Under the unbuttoned shirt, Kardashian opted to go bare, instead putting focus on a long, black beaded statement necklace.
 Kardashian’s long, white manicure and a chunky ring can be seen peeking out of the long sleeves of her jacket.
 Her hair flows behind her in blonde waves.

 According to the official website for Good American, Kardashian started up the fashion line with Emma Grede after bonding over their shared struggle over finding the perfect pair of jeans for their shape.
 The two decided to start a brand that would make denim-wear designed to flatter women of all sizes, so that girls has a place to buy jeans that fit them — rather than feeling like they had to change their bodies to fit the jeans.